apache/phoenix-site/site/source/src/site/markdown/joins.md

          ON I.SupplierID = S.SupplierID)
     ON O.ItemID = I.ItemID;

-By replacing the sub join with a sub-query (derived table), we get an equivalent query as:
+By replacing the sub join with a subquery (derived table), we get an equivalent query as:

     SELECT O.OrderID, J.ItemName, J.SupplierName
     FROM Orders AS O